Start here

 holder gets those bytes differs across modes — and

-for one mode, that's a scheduled obligation, not an
+for one mode, that's the holder's job from anchor time onward, not an

 automatic guarantee: